riplaboratory/Kanaloa/Documentation/Software/RobotX-Simulation/CompileAllScripts/README.md

 __2.1 Import the task function/classes from their respective python scripts__

-If multiple scripts utilize the same class, they can be renamed as was done with station_keeping and wayfinding.
+If multiple scripts utilize the same class, they can be renamed as was done with station_keeping and wayfinding, exemplified below:

 	from wayfinding import WAMV_Way_Point as wayfind
 	from station_keeping import WAMV_Way_Point as station_keep